 The Arthritis Foundation says people who halt RA drugs called DMARDs are likely to have a flare within 4 to 8 weeks.
 Even if you slowly taper off your medicine, your symptoms can still spike.
 So, be sure to work with your doctor on any tweaks to your medication.

-Have you done all that you can to curb medication side effects?
+Have you done all that you can to curb drug side effects?

 Do you keep your doctor in the loop?

-You may be tempted to skip doctor’s appointments or lab tests when you feel well.
-But the Arthritis Foundation recommends at least yearly visits to the doctor when you have RA.
-Keep all lab, X-ray, and test appointments, too.
-They look for changes in your joints and check on the effects of your RA drugs in your body.
+You may be tempted to skip appointments with him when you feel well.
+But the Arthritis Foundation suggests you get a checkup at least once a year.
+Keep up with all lab, X-ray, and test appointments, too.
+They track changes in your joints and check on the effects of RA drugs in your body.

 Do you take full advantage of feeling good?

 Enjoy your pain-free time and pay it forward.
 Help others with RA who aren't feeling as well.
 Return a favor to friends or family members who helped you out on your bad days.
 Or go to a meeting of a local arthritis support group to give hope to others.

 It's great that you feel good.
 Make the most of it, and be sure to pace yourself and get enough rest.